All the Details on Tanya Rad's Dazzling Mermaid Gown at 2021 Billboard Music Awards - E! Online

 Tanya Rad made a fabulous style statement at the 2021 Billboard Music Awards.
 Hosting E!'s Live From the Red Carpet on Sunday, May 23, the television personality wowed the crowd with her dazzling mermaid-inspired gown.

-The E! host brought the glitz and glamour to the red carpet wearing a design by Nicole + Felicia, which featured fun fringe details in a holographic green and blue hue.
+The E! host brought the glitz and glamour to the red carpet wearing a design by Nicole by NF, which featured fun fringe details in a holographic green and blue hue.
 She completed her look with YSL platform heels, colorful drop earrings and vibrant blue eyeliner.

 The star's stylist, Bryanne Lynn Compas, was the mastermind behind the statement-making ensemble.
 And luckily, the celebrity stylist is spilling the tea on Tanya's Billboard Music Awards attire.